Domiii/dbux/README.md

    * https://github.com/babel/babel/pull/5590

+# Higher Order Questions

-# Questions we can already answer
+## Questions that we can already answer

 * Which parts of my code executed?
 * How often did this code execute?